jonleighton/focused_controller/README.md

 This has two unfortunate side effects:

-1. *Instance variables are shared with the view*.
-We don't declare public methods in the controller and call them from the view, because not all of these methods would make sense for every action.
-Using instance variables for this purpose makes it hard to change your implementation and can lead to subtle bugs (for example referencing an undeclared instance variable is not an error in ruby, but calling an undefined method is, so you catch the mistake sooner).
+1. *We end up using instance variables to share data with our views when we should really be using methods*.
+Using instance variables for this purpose makes it harder to change your implementation and can lead to subtle bugs.
+For example, referencing an undeclared instance variable in a view will work, when it should probably raise an error.
+We could define public methods in our controllers and access those in our views, but this will quickly get unmaintainable.

 2. *Action-specific APIs are needed*.
 For example, you might write a `before_filter` which only applies to certain actions, so we have an